 The San Salvatore al Monte – sometimes with the addition “alle Croci” – is located on the same hill as the San Miniato.
 Tourists who make the climb up the hill to go and see the latter church should also pay a brief visit to the former.
 There are marked differences between the two buildings with regard to style and works of art.
 The San Miniato is a medieval Romanesque church, much older than the San Salvatore and richly decorated.
 The San Salvatore, on the other hand, is a Renaissance church, simple in style, austere even.
 It has few works of art, and the most interesting ones disappeared long ago.

-The history of the San Salvatore starts in 1417 with a legacy by a certain Luca di Jacopo del Tosa.
+The history of the San Salvatore starts in 1417 with the last will of a certain Luca di Jacopo del Tosa.
 Del Tosa bequeathed some of his property to a community of Franciscan friars (Frati Minori).
 A complex with a garden and a Franciscan chapel was built here in 1419, and work on the first proper church was completed around the year 1435.
 The great Franciscan missionary San Bernardino of Siena (1380-1444) spent some time at the complex.
 According to a leaflet written by the San Salvatore monks, in 1456, the Florentine nobleman Castello Quaratesi wanted to enlarge the church and tore down the original building, which may have been of questionable quality anyway.
 Quaratesi died in 1465, well before the work had even started.

-Ultimately the Florentine wool merchants guild – Arte di Calimala – stepped in and hired the architect Simone del Pollaiolo (1457-1508) to kickstart the project.
+Ultimately the Florentine cloth merchants guild – Arte di Calimala – stepped in and hired the architect Simone del Pollaiolo (1457-1508) to kickstart the project.
 Del Pollaiolo was related to the artists Antonio and Piero del Pollaiolo, who worked on the Chapel of the Cardinal of Portugal in the nearby San Miniato.
 He was nicknamed “Il Cronaca”, “the Chronicle”, for his detailed descriptions of ancient ruins in the city of Rome.
 Del Pollaiolo completed the San Salvatore between 1490 and 1498, and the church was consecrated in 1504.
 The church suffered badly during the Siege of Florence in 1529-1530, and apparently things did not get much better afterwards.
-In 1571, the Franciscans were given the Chiesa di Ognissanti on the other side of the Arno river when the Humiliati order administering it was suppressed.
+In 1571, the Franciscans were given the church of Ognissanti on the other side of the Arno river when the Humiliati order administering it was suppressed.
 Initially the friars seem to have used both complexes, but in 1665, they left their dilapidated complex in the hills for good.
 Their place was taken up by Spanish Franciscans.
 Today, there is still a Franciscan presence at the church and convent.

 The church is very, very sober, both on the inside and on the outside.
 Its simple Renaissance facade is mostly undecorated, apart from the image of an eagle in the tympanum.
 The eagle appears in the coat of arms of the Quaratesi family, but is was also the symbol of the Arte di Calimala, as we have seen at the San Miniato higher up the hill.
 The interior of the church is also extremely simple.
 The San Salvatore has a single nave and the walls are mostly devoid of decoration, while the floor is downright ugly.
-Nevertheless, the church and the adjoining cloister seem to have pleased the great artist Michelangelo Buonarrotti (1475-1564).
+Nevertheless, the church and the adjoining cloister seem to have pleased the great artist Michelangelo Buonarroti (1475-1564).
 He called the San Salvatore “la mia bella villanella”, which translates as “my beautiful country girl” (the San Salvatore was, strictly speaking, in the country, as it was outside Florence’s city walls).

 Works of art